SAVE LAFAYETTE TREES UPDATES

 improve PG&E pipeline safety

-PG&E tree removal near gas transmission pipelines does not improve safety.
-It's an unnecessary and destructive program that diverts attention away from important gas pipeline safety projects.
+PG&E tree removal near gas transmission pipelines is not a safety program.
+It's a simple right-of-way clearing program that diverts attention away from important gas pipeline safety projects.

 Successes